chuongxl/ELSA-Challenge/README.md

             Web App : Reactjs
             Mobile App : Native android and native Ios App

         2. **AUTH0**: https://auth0.com.
 Authentication and auhotization provider.
-This is third party servie to handle the registering, login and forgot password.
+This is third party service to handle the registering, login and forgot password.
 This service will integrate with user management service (UMS) to sync the user information and user status.

         3. **Google firebase** : For real-time message and push notification.

         4. **Datadog** : Monitoring the whole application including infrastructure, application log, error tracking...etc

-        5. **EKS Cluster**: The cluster for our microservice.
+        5. **EKS Cluster**: The cluster for all microservice.

             5.1  **UMS** : User management system is to manage the user infromation.
 This service needs to integrate with the autho.com to handle the login, registering and forgot password feature.
-UMS also provider API for getting user's profile includinig score and their rank in the leaderboard.
+UMS also providers APIs for getting user's profile includinig score and score rank in the leaderboard.

-            5.2 **Score service** : Provider api for the user submit their test result.
+            5.2 **Score service** : Provide api for the user submits their quiz's answers.
 To handle a large of number of quiz sessions, this service will forward the request to the 7.Real time stream process.
 With AWS flink job we can handle 10K requet per second.
-            The flink job also save the quiz answer to the 8.2 real time database
+            The flink job also save the quiz's answer to the 8.2 real time database

-            5.3 **Score Event** : This real time background job will evaluate the quiz anwser and save the result to the 8.2 real-time database.
-This job also query and calcualte the user's core and update the leaderboard.
+            5.3 **Score Event** : This real time background job will evaluate the quiz's anwser and save the result to the 8.2 real-time database.
+This job also query and calculate the user's core and update the leaderboard.

-            5.4 **Leaderboad Service** : Provide an API for user to get the realtime leaderboard information.
+            5.4 **Leaderboad Service** : Provide an API for the user gets the real time leaderboard information.

             5.5 **Notification serice** : This realtime job will forward the message to 3.Google firebase and then the google firebase will forward the message to the client.

-            5.6 **Quiz service**: Provide a list api to help user get the list of quizs, join a quiz sessions with session Id and get a quiz result.
+            5.6 **Quiz service**: Provide a list api to help user get the list of quiz, join a quiz session with session Id and get a quiz's result.

-            5.7 **Quiz Event** : This near rereal time job is to sync the quiz result, user's score and leaderboard to the master data.
-These information.
+            5.7 **Quiz Event** : This near real time job is to sync the quiz's result, user's score and leaderboard to the master data.

-        6. **Bus & Event** : Contains the message bus support queue and pub/sub pattern
+        6. **Bus & Event** : The message bus supports queue and pub/sub pattern

             6.1 **Stream Result** : This SNS holds the notification of streaming flink job.
-After completing saving the quiz anwser to the 8.2 real time database, The flink job will rase a stream result event.
+After completing saving the quiz's anwser to the 8.2 real time database, The flink job will rase a stream result event.

             6.2 **ui-response**: This SQS queue holds the notification message which will be delivered to the client.

             6.3 **score-event**: This SQS holds the score event message.
 This queue will trigger the score-event background job to calculate the user's core and update the leaderboard.

-            6.4 **quiz-result**: This SQS holds the quiz result event.
-After the score-event complete the work, it will raise a message to this queue to trigger the quiz-event background job sync the user's quiz result and user's core, user's rank to the master database.
+            6.4 **quiz-result**: This SQS holds the quiz's result event.
+After the score-event completes the work, it will raise a message to this queue to trigger the quiz-event background job sync the user's quiz result and user's core, user's rank to the master database.

         7. **Real time treaming process** : To handle a large number of users or quiz sesion.
-I decided to use the streaming event to handle the request.
+I decided to use the streaming event to able to process the huge traffic.

             7.1 **Stream Event**: This AWS Event Bridge will delivery the request from quiz-service or core-service to the kinesis stream.

             7.2 **Kinesis stream** : This streaming data can handle 10k request per second or more depend on the configuration and the size of instance.

             7.3 **AWS flink job**: This apache flink job will process the stream event from Kinesis stream.
-After receive the quiz answer, the fink job will do the validation and save the data to the 8.2 real-time datbase.
+After receive the quiz's answer, the fink job will do the validation and save the data to the 8.2 real-time datbase.

         8. **Data storage**: Including the master data, realtime data and caching data.

-            8.1 **Master data**: This AWS Aurora database (PosgreSQL) store the master data of the application including the quizs, users, settings...etc.
+            8.1 **Master data**: This AWS Aurora database (PosgreSQL) store the master data of the application including the quiz, users, settings...etc.

             8.2 **Real time database** : AWS dynamoDB stores the real time user's anwser for each quiz, user's score, and leaderboard.